skysoulkeeper/CompanyScopeAnalyzer/Readme.md

 ## Notes
 - If you are not located in the United States, you may need to use a VPN or Proxy for the script to function correctly.
-- For the FL, GA portals, please specify the exact name of the prospective company.
+- For the all portals exclude NJ, please specify the exact name of the prospective company.
 For example, use "APPLE LLC" or "APPLE INC." It is crucial to use the appropriate suffix for the company, such as LLC or INC. By default, a name without a suffix will be processed by appending LLC to it - for instance, "APPLE" will be treated as "APPLE LLC".
 If you explicitly provide "APPLE INC," then that exact company name will be processed.
 This specificity is due to the unique structure of some state portals. 🤷
 ## Development
 - Created to automate a tedious manual task.
 - Tested on Windows and MacOS with Python version 3.12 and 3.9.